michelruizfuentes/PersonalWebsite/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Michel.
-Nice to meet you.
+  Hello!
+Thank you for visiting my page.
 ---

 <!-- this is a subheadline -->
-I am a rising sophomore attending Smith College in Northampton, MA.
-I am fascinated about development, research, equity and social impact.
-I am pursuing a Statistical and Data Science major and Government minor.
-I aspire to lead revolutionary initiatives, rooted in the common good, to tackle today's most pressing social and technical challenges and inequities.
+My name is Michel (pronounced Mi-SHEL), and I'm from Washington, D.C.
+I am a rising sophomore at Smith College, located in Northampton, Massachusetts.
+I am proud of my activism, community organizing, and research that ranges from global affairs to physiology and neurobiology to statistics and data science.
+I aspire to lead revolutionary initiatives rooted in the common good to tackle today's most pressing social and technical challenges.